Greatest Sports Documentaries

 Awards highlights: Cannes Film Festival (winner/Regard Knockout Award), National Society of Film Critics Awards (nominee/Best Non-Fiction Film), New York Film Critics Circle Awards (nominee/Best Non-Fiction Film)

 Bottom line: Former heavyweight champion Mike Tyson, who was convicted of rape in 1990, gets to sit down and tell his life story, leaving nothing out.
-The audience, at the end, is left to ask themselves whether or not they feel sympathy for a man like that.
+The audience is left to ask themselves whether or not they feel any sympathy for him.

-And with our knowledge of the sexual harassment James Toback has been accused of in the #metoo movement, to question what his motivation may have been as director.
+And with our knowledge of the sexual harassment accusations against James Toback that have come out since the film's release, we also need to question his motivation as director.

 Year released: 2010